 Using the 2-Channel SpikerBox and harmlessly stretching a worm, you can learn the effect of diameter on various cable properties of neurons.

-In this muscle fatigue lab, you will learn about how quickly your muscle's lose strength!
+In this muscle fatigue lab, you will learn about how to quantify and model how quickly your muscles lose strength!

 Cellular Microscopy: Blood Cells